Demand Generation vs Lead Generation: You Can’t Annoy Prospects into Buying from You

 Companies that understand the differences and do all three still need help executing this approach effectively.

-They typically have one big obstacle: Demand generation, lead generation, and demand capture are treated as siloed activities.
+They typically have one big obstacle: Demand Capture vs Demand Generation vs Lead Generation.
+They are often treated as siloed activities.

 In many firms, Marketing views brand building as their primary job, and lead generation is a separate activity to keep sales happy.
 And to many, demand generation and lead generation mean the same thing.
 To be clear, they are not the same.